PHOENIXcenter/pi-HelixNovo/README.md

   4. Select mgf files as Input Files.
   5. Select the Output Folder.
   6. Select the model (model.ckpt) we provided to fill the Model Path.
-  7. Choose the device (GPUs refers to all GPUS available).
+  7. Choose the device (GPUs refers to all GPUs available).
   8. Click RUN

 ![GUI](GUI.png)